This is my fiction webpage. I am also an economics professor. If you are looking for information about my research, you will find it here.

-Adam in the Perfectly Competitive Market, taken from my 2016 collection Balladen om den usynlige hånd (The Ballad of the Invisible Hand), is a sci-fi-like short story about a couple going on honeymoon to a world without market failure, translated by Rosie Hedger.
-Available on request.
+Adam in the Perfectly Competitive Market, taken from my 2016 collection Balladen om den usynlige hånd (The Ballad of the Invisible Hand), is a science fiction short story about a couple going on honeymoon to a world without market failure, translated by Rosie Hedger.

-The Wedding, from my 2010 debut collection Ikke rart det kommer kråker, translated by John Irons.
+The Wedding, from my 2010 debut collection Ikke rart det kommer kråker, has been translated by John Irons.

-Below you will also find a short translated text from the fabulous, calf-skin bound Cappelens Forslags Conversational Lexicon, (Cappelens forslag 2014), to which I have contributed several entries (Asphalt; Glasses; The Climate Problem).
-Let me explain the concept, in Pil’s own words (by the way, the multi-lingual Volume II is now also out, featuring an international team of writers including myself):
+Below you will also find a short translated text from the fabulous, calf-skin bound Cappelens Forslags Conversational Lexicon, (Cappelens forslag), to which I have contributed several entries: Asphalt; Glasses; The Climate Problem (Volume I, 2014); Alphabet; Cosmos; Photosyntesis; Turbullence (Volume II, 2016).
+To understand the concept, I recommend this excellent explanation by the Guardian.

 Below is Pil Cappelen Smith’s translation of my text Asphalt.